JoshZastrow/market-basket-recommender/README.md

 - experimentation approach
 - conclusions / results.

 The content can be made up of written explanations, tables and data visualizations.
-For deliverabels that require many lines of code, please call outputs only, such as figures and tables either through IO commands (load pandas table, load .png file) or by a module function kept in `/models/utils.py`.
+For deliverables that require many lines of code, please reduce it by:

+1) loading the outputs only, such as figures and tables through IO commands (load pandas table, load .png file),
+2) calling a function from within a module such as `/models/utils.py`.

+or any other snazzy methods you know.

 ### Notebooks directory holds all the prototyping and development code